 Individual research with a Counseling Psychology faculty member on an advanced counseling topic, arranged prior to registration.
 A short proposal should be submitted during the first week of the term specifying the scope of the project, completion date, and products.
 G690 is not for material taught in regularly scheduled courses.
-Repeatable for Credit: 6 credits and 6 completions

-EDUC-G 699 Internship in Counseling Psychology
+EDUC-G 699 Internship in Counseling Psychology (1-3 cr.)
+P: Advanced standing in counseling psychology

-(1-3 cr.)
-P: Advanced standing in counseling psychology Ph.D. program and consent of training director.
+Ph.D. program and consent of training director.
 This is a 12-month full-time internship at a training site approved by the faculty.
 Training may include individual counseling, couple/family/group therapy, supervision of practicum students, outreach, consultation, and special rotations.
 Supervision is provided by on-site supervisors, with oversight by course instructor.